sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iaxclient</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library for creating telephony solutions that interoperate with Asterisk
+Short desc    : Library for creating telephony solutions that interoperate with Asterisk
 URL          : http://iaxclient.wiki.sourceforge.net/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Iaxclient is an open source, multiplatform library for creating telephony
+Descript     : Iaxclient is an open source, multiplatform library for creating telephony
              : solutions that interoperate with Asterisk, the Open Source PBX.
              :
              : Although asterisk supports other VOIP protocols (including SIP, and with